 No, but you may sign up for individual weeks.

 A payment plan option is also available.
-This plan includes five payments of 20% upon registration and then due March 1, April 1, May 1 and June 1, 2022.
+This plan includes five payments of 20% due upon registration, then on March 1, April 1, May 1, and June 1, 2022.
 Hill House is proud to award scholarships to those who qualify each summer.
 If you are interested in applying for financial assistance, please request and complete a scholarship application before March 1, 2023.

 What paperwork/permission slips are required?

-By June 1, a parent or guardian must submit a completed and signed medical form, signed immunization record valid within the last two years, media and swim releases (when applicable to camp) and a pick-up authorization that authorizes other individuals to pick up your child from camp.
+By June 1, a parent or guardian must submit a completed recent physical exam, a signed immunization record valid within the last two years and pick-up authorization that authorizes other individuals to pick up your child from camp.
 Please note that all individuals who pick up a camper must have proper photo ID and be listed on the pick-up authorization.
 The forms can be found in your new CampMinder account!
 Many forms are digital but these listed above can be uploaded right into CampMinder online.

 Yes, summer camp staff is professionally trained by the American Heart Association and/or American Red Cross in First Aid, CPR, and AED use.
 Staff members also carry a First Aid kit at all times.